nixworks/public/news/2012/04/19/index.md

 ##### South Korea
 ### [South Korea deploys new cruise missiles capable of destroying targets such as missile and nuclear bases anywhere in North Korea. ](/news/2012/04/19/south-korea-deploys-new-cruise-missiles-capable-of-destroying-targets-such-as-missile-and-nuclear-bases-anywhere-in-north-korea.md)
-_Context: North Korea, military installations, cruise missiles, South Korea_
+_Context: South Korea, North Korea, military installations, cruise missiles_

 ##### Irish Department of Health
 ### [A report commissioned by the Irish Department of Health finds significant increase in narcolepsy among individuals given the GlaxoSmithKline developed swine flu vaccine Pandemrix compared to those who did not receive the vaccine. ](/news/2012/04/19/a-report-commissioned-by-the-irish-department-of-health-finds-significant-increase-in-narcolepsy-among-individuals-given-the-glaxosmithkline.md)